grig-koksharov/blog/_posts/2020-1-11-How-Journaling-Changes-Your-Life.md

 ## My journal

-My own journal is actually the same notebook where I do personal planning.
-I'm trying to journal my life daily.
-I've been journaling my days for more than a year.
+My journal is a notebook.
+I've been journaling my life daily for more than a year.
 Everyday I shortly describe my main impressions from the day and what happened.
-I often draw funny childish pictures there.
+I also often draw funny childish pictures there.
 The pictures describe some impressions or situations during the day as well.
 It makes my journal much brighter.
-I have one more notebook where I rarer write bigger notes.
+I also do planning in my journal but as I said before, I won't cover it in this post.
+I have another notebook where I rarer write bigger notes.
 These notes usually describe my thoughts on some personal topics and work problems.

 ## 3 advantages of journaling